If you search online for "wood chipper accidents" you'll learn just how important it is to follow safety precautions.

 Here are some ways to stay safe while using a chipper shredder.

 Stick to Lighter Loads

 Feeding excessively large pieces of wood and debris into a chipper increases your risk of injury.

-The high speed of the wood chipper can cause materials to be discharged backwards.
+The high speed of the wood chipper can cause materials to discharge backwards.
 Overloading the chipper with large bits of wood can cause larger materials to be ejected, resulting in blunt force trauma.